 Therefore, the larger the size of the \XMSS{} tree, the lower the temporal precision of inducing the bit flip needs to be.
 This makes the ``fast'' variants of SLH-DSA less temporally suitable.
 In an attack, this issue can be tackled by applying performance degradation techniques discussed in \cref{sec:performance_degradation}.

 \cref{fig:slh_dsa_access_pattern_xmss} shows the results of an experimental verification of this observation, showing the access patterns of \var{lnode} while computing an \XMSS\ tree in an instrumented build of OpenSSL.
 After a warm-up phase for the recursive calls to saturate the layers of the tree, the topmost page offsets in the figure correspond to the accesses to \var{lnode} in the top layer, and lower page offsets are accesses in lower layers.
-We observe that lower offsets in the array are written to and read from frequently, the higher offsets are only written to and read from only few times per layer.
-Confirming our previous observations experimentally, we conclude that \var{lnode} is a spatially and temporally suitable target for a Rowhammer attack.
+We observe that lower offsets in the array are written to and read from frequently, the higher offsets are accessed only few times per layer.
+We conclude that \var{lnode} is a both spatially and temporally suitable target for a Rowhammer attack.

 The information gathered in the fault analysis of OpenSSL's \SLHDSA\ implementation guides the implementation of the SLasH-DSA orchestrator module in \tech{Swage}.
 This module incorporates attack-specific code and framework configuration for SLasH-DSA, while allowing to reuse \tech{Swage}'s core components described in \cref{cha:swage}.